 The results of the study concluded that most of the respondents expressed positive opinions on the use of WhatsApp in collaboration with other online applications.
-The use of WhatsApp groups and Zoom meetings can improve the teaching and learning process and the rules for using the application must be set to minimize the weaknesses of the application (Fadda et al., 2020).
+The use of WhatsApp groups and Zoom meetings can improve the teaching and learning process and the rules for using the application must be set to the weaknesses minimize οf application (Fadda et al., 2020).

 The results of other studies show that the effectiveness of using the Zoom meeting application is considered to be less effective due to the obstacles faced in the learning process, spending a lot of credit or internet data quota, family economic conditions and network speed in each area.
-One of the efforts to overcome the weakness of using the Zoom
+One of the efforts to overcome the weakness of using the Zoom application is to have a plan B by utilizing the WhatsApp group (Setiani, 2020).